 There are many forms of social media and chances are, you use at least one of them, if not more.

 The same standards of behaviour apply online as they do in ‘real life’ including University policies, laws and behavioural expectations such as respect, courtesy and professionalism.
 The same consequences apply for breaching them, including disciplinary processes.

-Always be mindful of USC's Social Media Managerial Policy which emphasises the expectations of a safe, inclusive, diverse and supportive learning environment where students and staff of the University can expect to be treated with courtesy and respect, regardless of the communication channel.
+Always be mindful of USC's Social Media - Operational Policy and Procedures which emphasise the expectations of a safe, inclusive, diverse and supportive learning environment where students and staff of the University can expect to be treated with courtesy and respect, regardless of the communication channel.

 - Always think before you post.
 If in doubt, take some time out to consider your response and get a second opinion.